-Bacon Wrapped Chicken Tenders with Raspberry Chipotle Sauce are smoky, spicy with the right amount of sweetness.
+Bacon-Wrapped Chicken Tenders with Raspberry Chipotle Sauce are smoky and spicy with the right amount of sweetness.
 They make a great appetizer or entree.

 Now let's eat!

 - Pesto and Goat Cheese-Stuffed Chicken with Roma Tomatoes

 - Chicken with Romesco Sauce and Saffron Cauliflower Rice

 - Grilled Citrus Chicken with Spicy Basil Chimichurri